 The 'Sustain' Project - is a Sector wide collaboration to establish a single supply chain code of conduct for use across the HE and FE sectors.

-It aims to understand the Social, Ethical & Environmental standards and behaviours of the sector's suppliers, to set minimum standards and to provide a platform for supply chain performance improvement.
+It aims to understand the Social, Ethical and Environmental standards and behaviours of the sector's suppliers, to set minimum standards and to provide a platform for supply chain performance improvement.

 The original Sustain Project working group members from 2013 onwards were: